myobie/nathanherald.com/content/posts/til/promise-resolvers.md

 })
 ```

-I’ve been using [deno’s standard library’s deferred](https://deno.land/std@0.189.0/async/deferred.ts?source=) for a while, and I’ll be happy to swift to `Promise.withResolvers()` soon 💪
+I’ve been using [deno’s standard library’s deferred](https://deno.land/std@0.189.0/async/deferred.ts?source=) for a while, and I’ll be happy to switch to `Promise.withResolvers()` soon 💪